grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - **Linear**
 - **Logarithmic** - Choose between base 2 or base 10.
-- **Symlog** - Utilizes a symmetrical logarithmic scale.
-Opt for base 2 or base 10, allowing for negative values.
+- **Symlog** - Uses a symmetrical logarithmic scale.
+Choose between base 2 or base 10, allowing for negative values.

 Assume you have the following dataset: